atridadl/loadr/README.md

 ## Reports

 Reports are logged at the end of a test run.
 They are also saved in a directory called `.reports`.
-All reports are saved as text files with `YYYYMMdd-HHmmss` time format names.
+All reports are saved as text files with names corresponding to the unix timestamp of when they were completed.